-- 1. The housed fraternity and sorority has a House Corporation with at least one board member residing in Tucson.
-That contact information must be on file and up to date at all times with Fraternity and Sorority Programs. - 2.
-The housed fraternity and sorority has lease agreements with the residents outlining the expectations and policies for the year. - 3.
-The housed chapter maintains its property in a neat, orderly, safe, and healthy fashion and respects the environment of its neighbors (including, but not limited to, upkeep of chapter house property, proper clean up and acceptable noise levels) - 4.
-The housed chapter shall have and pass a yearly fire inspection - 5.
-The housed chapter has an up to date Housing Assessment packet on file with Fraternity and Sorority Programs - 6.
-The housed chapter must complete the Spring Break, Summer Break, and Winter Break closure forms - 7.
+- The housed fraternity and sorority have a House Corporation with at least one board member residing in Tucson.
+That contact information must be always on file and up to date with Fraternity and Sorority Programs. - 2.
+The housed fraternity and sorority have lease agreements with the residents outlining the expectations and policies for the year. - 3.
+The housed chapter maintains its property in a neat, orderly, safe, and healthy fashion and respects the environment of its neighbors (including, but not limited to, upkeep of chapter house property, proper clean up, and acceptable noise levels) - 4.
+The housed chapter shall have and pass a yearly fire inspection. - 5.
+The housed chapter has an up-to-date Housing Assessment packet on file with Fraternity and Sorority Programs - 6.
+The housed chapter must complete the closure form - 7.
 The housed chapter must complete an access assessment with the Disability Resource Center and create a plan to address concerns.
 Please list those improvements to be made in detail. - 8.
-The housed chapter must abide by the good neighbor policy and actively ensure neighborhood concerns are being addressed
+The housed chapter must abide by the good neighbor policy and actively ensure neighborhood concerns are being addressed.